Import extravaganza highlights China's promise, challenges

-The communist government's marketing extravaganza involving 3,600 companies from 152 countries showcases the promise and challenges of China's growing, state-dominated and intensely competitive markets.
+The communist government's marketing extravaganza involving 3,600 companies from 152 countries showcased the promise and challenges of China's growing, state-dominated and intensely competitive markets.

 At a stand for German robot maker Jungheinrich AG, spectators watched a bright yellow automated forklift shift bulky cartons.
 A manager, Christian Wurzinger, said China accounts for one-third of its global sales but the Hamburg company wants to expand beyond factories and logistics into health and other industries.